leverj/api/source/includes/_socket.md

 ### Account related events
 |Event|Meaning|
 -----|-----
+|auth_error|You are using the wrong key or your clock is off
 |account|Your account info with margin, P&L and orders
 |affiliate|Affiliate info
 |settlement|There has been an on-chain settlement